We are committed to protecting and respecting your privacy.

 - To allow you to participate in interactive features of our service, when you choose to do so; and

 - To notify you about changes to our service.

 We may share information within The Harpur Trust, but only in a way that complies with the Data Protection legislation.
 For example, if you request a school prospectus, we will forward your request to that school.

 We will only disclose your personal information to third parties:

 - If we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; and

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 Our site may, from time to time, contain links to and from the websites of third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 Access to information

-The Act gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Act.
-Any access request may be subject to a fee (usually £10) to meet our costs in providing you with details of the information we hold about you.
+Data Protection legislation gives you the right to access information held about you.
+Your right of access can be exercised in accordance with this legislation.